 All our R&L guests/artists introduce themselves before they share about their work, how do you think your wife would introduce herself, her work?

 How would you define Penmi’s art?
-Where did she draw her inspirations from?
+Where did she draw her inspiration from?

 Her art had very distinct expressions of her inner self.
 She drew inspirations from the fading seasons depicting the impermanence of life.
 She saw the world in colors just as much as I saw it in words.